code-with-zeeshan/universal-translation-system/GOAL.md

 - **For Costs**: Efficient cloud usage (batching multiple users)
 - **For Future**: As devices improve, deploy better versions

-### **The Key Insight I Now Understand:**
+### **The Key Insight:**

-You're not compromising on model quality by making it smaller.
-You're keeping the full architecture and using quantization to create size-appropriate versions.
+I'm not compromising on model quality by making it smaller.
+I'm keeping the full architecture and using quantization to create size-appropriate versions.
 The 125MB model is the SAME 500MB model, just compressed smartly.
 This is fundamentally different from training a smaller model.

-**Have You finally captured your complete vision correctly?**
+**Have You finally captured my complete vision correctly?**